ScaledAgileDevOps/SADMF/content/Release Convoy/_index.md

 ---
-title: SADMF Release Convoy
+title: SADMF Release Convoy&trade;
 description: Set Sail with the Scaled Agile DevOps Delivery LifeCycle (SAD DLC)
 weight: 1
 ---

 At Scaled Agile DevOps, we believe keeping track of many frequent releases is just too much cognitive load.
-We need to *"work in small batches."* We've developed the **Release Convoy** to simplify things.
-Why try to track dozens or hundreds of releases per week if we can simplify it to one easily managed Release Convoy?
+We need to *"work in small batches."* We've developed the **Release Convoy&trade;** to simplify things.
+Why try to track dozens or hundreds of releases per week if we can simplify it to one easily managed Release Convoy&trade;?

 ### Why convoys?

 Other frameworks have tried to coordinate things with more limited transportation metaphors.
 However, they were constrained to a single direction.
-With Release Convoys we have more options.
+With Release Convoy&trade;s we have more options.
 We can turn left or right or even make a U-turn.

-### Critical Release Convoy Ceremonies
+### Critical Release Convoy&trade; Ceremonies

 Below are the simple ceremonies required to manage changes the SADMF way!